 In general, it is Snap-on's practice and intention to reinvest certain earnings of its non-U.S. subsidiaries in those operations.
-As of 2022 year end, the company has not made a provision for incremental U.S. income taxes or additional foreign withholding taxes on approximately \$416.4 million of such undistributed earnings that is deemed indefinitely reinvested.
+As of 2021 year end, the company has not made a provision for incremental U.S. income taxes or additional foreign withholding taxes on approximately \$358.7 million of such undistributed earnings that is deemed indefinitely reinvested.
 Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable.
 As a result of the Tax Act, which subjected the majority of the company's undistributed foreign earnings to taxation for the 2017 tax year, the company can now repatriate non-U.S. cash in a tax efficient manner.
-Accordingly, the company does not have an indefinitely reinvested assertion on the majority of undistributed earnings for its non-U.S. subsidiaries and has recorded a deferred tax liability of \$4.2 million for the incremental tax costs associated with the future potential repatriation of such earnings.
+Accordingly, the company has reversed its prior assertion concerning the indefinite reinvestment of the majority of its undistributed foreign earnings and has recorded a deferred tax liability of \$4.4 million for the incremental tax costs associated with the future potential repatriation of such earnings.